Jo Tridgell has raised over £50,000 in memory of her husband John.

+While undergoing treatment, John took part in several research projects, including the National Male Breast Cancer Study led by the ICR.
 The study, funded by the charity Breast Cancer Now, is the biggest of its kind in the world and led by the ICR’s Professor Anthony Swerdlow.
 The researchers are looking at the genetic, lifestyle and environmental factors that increase breast cancer risk in men.

 By volunteering to be a part of the study, John was helping men in the future who are diagnosed with breast cancer.
 The funds Jo has raised will allow Professor Swerdlow and his colleagues to do additional analysis work to better understand the condition, which is really important to her.

 Jo explained: “I want to raise as much money as possible for the ICR’s research so that we can avoid other families losing their dads, sons, brothers and husbands to this horrible disease..
 Hopefully the research will help answer some of our questions about why John became ill too.”